 Before your appointment:

-- Make a list of the symptoms you're experiencing, including any that may seem unrelated to your foot pain.
+- Make a list of your symptoms, including any that may seem unrelated to your foot pain.

 - Write down questions to ask your doctor.

-For metatarsalgia, some basic questions you might want to ask your doctor include:
+For metatarsalgia, some basic questions you might ask your doctor include:

 - What's causing my symptoms?